-- Housing Reservations open March 1 at 10 am.
+- Housing Reservations open March 1 at 12 noon EST.

 - The Ware Lecture, Banner Parade and Service the Living Tradition will all take place during General Assembly.
 You can see the programming highlights and schedule of events on the UUA website.

-Can't travel to Kansas City?
+Can't travel to Spokane?
 No problem, you can be an off-site participant.
 Much of what happens in the plenary hall is live streamed via YouTube.
 Off site participants are also given access to additional materials.
 Congregational delegates can attend from home as well as off-site delegates.
-Learn about participating from off site and what the requirements for that are at the GA website.

 Learn more about General Assembly on the UUA website and we hope we'll see you there!